H&M Will Be Closing 160 Of Its Stores This Year

 In 2019, H&M plans on opening a total of 335 new flagship and non-flagship banner stores.
 However, the company also plans to close 160 stores and renegotiate 1,000 store contracts.
 In the grand scheme of things, 160 store closures isn’t too big of a deal for the Swedish retailer.
 If all goes to plan, H&M will have a net of 175 new stores in 2019 — the company says it’s shifting its focus towards growth markets in order to optimize its store portfolio.

 While it wasn’t revealed if store closures will be happening in Toronto, or Canada as a whole, H&M’s Bloor St. location is currently up for lease on the Urban Retail Toronto website.
-There are a lot of changes planned for the Mink Mile area and H&M’s evacuation could be one of them.
+There are a lot of changes planned for the Mink Mile area and H&M’s evacuation is rumoured to be one of them.
 The listing states that the space will be available February 2020 or earlier, which suggests H&M could be exiting the space in the near future.

 For now, nothing is certain about H&M store closures in Canada, but we’ll keep you updated as news progresses.